hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 1. ...Internet Explorer would be surpassed as the top browser family;
 2. ...Mozilla Firefox would surpass Internet Explorer;
 3. ...Mozilla Firefox would be the top browser.

 note:

+## In ten years time...

+1. ...Internet Explorer would be surpassed as the top browser family;
+2. ...Mozilla Firefox would surpass Internet Explorer;
+3. ...Mozilla Firefox would be the top browser.

+---

+## In ten years time...

+1. ...Internet Explorer would be surpassed as the top browser family;
+2. ...Mozilla Firefox would surpass Internet Explorer;
+3. ~...Mozilla Firefox would be the top browser.~

+note:
 Just the last prediction didn't happen, the other two did!